Arrival and early days

-The Port Jackson (Sydney) arrivals made their way up the hill to the former convict building, Hyde Park Barracks which was refurbished to accommodate female immigrants earlier in 1848; the Port Adelaide arrivals would travel to the Native School, behind Matthew Moorhouse’s residence on North Terrace in Adelaide itself; I’m not sure where the Port Phillip (Melbourne) orphans first went.
+The Port Jackson (Sydney) arrivals made their way up the hill to the former convict building, Hyde Park Barracks which had been refurbished to accommodate female immigrants earlier in 1848.
+The Port Adelaide arrivals would travel to the Native School, behind Matthew Moorhouse’s residence on North Terrace in Adelaide itself.
+I’m not sure where the Port Phillip (Melbourne) orphans first went.
 Did the Lady Kennaway orphans go to a building in Williamstown?
 I doubt they went to any kind of tent city, colonial authorities being ever so concerned these young women were “without natural protectors”.
 However, on the 5th January 1849 the Port Phillip Gazette reported that Governor Fitzroy had arranged for “the depot situated on allotments 8 and 9 of section 16 at the angle of William Street and Collins Street has been appropriated as an establishment for the reception of the…female orphan immigrants from Ireland”.
-That presumably was were the Melbourne Immigration Depot was situated.
+That presumably was where the Melbourne Immigration Depot was situated.

 For some of the young women, Depot life could be an untimely reminder of their workhouse days.
 They were once again subjected to an institutional discipline.
-Orphan ships sometimes arrived within months of each other.
+Orphan ships arrived within months of each other, one hot on the heels of another.
 With each ship carrying about 200 young women, pressure was put on Immigration Agents and Matrons alike.
-To cope with such a large body, some kind of regimen was necessary–when should the young women go to bed, when should they rise, when they should eat, when should they prepare themselves to meet their prospective employers.
-Should they be allowed to return to the Depot when their indentures were cancelled?
+To cope with such a large body of arrivals, some kind of regimen was necessary–when should the young women go to bed, when should they rise, when they should eat, when should they prepare themselves to meet their prospective employers.
+And most controversially, should they be allowed to return to the Depot when their indentures were cancelled?

 Sometimes matrons themselves defied regulations.
-Mrs Murphy in Adelaide defied Matthew Moorhouse by allowing orphans to visit her “in defiance of all instructions”, sometimes allowing an orphan to stay overnight.
-She was given to a ‘secret harbouring of orphans’, according to Moorhouse.
+Mrs Murphy defied Matthew Moorhouse by allowing orphans to visit her “in defiance of all instructions”, sometimes allowing an orphan to stay overnight.
+She was given to a ‘secret harbouring of orphans‘, according to Moorhouse.
 Mrs Murphy said “she could not have it on her conscience of having refused any girl a night’s lodgings”.
-But it appears she lost her job for her troubles.
+But she would lose her job for her troubles.